She

 up and down her own particular path,

-through all the ideas planted in other's gardens, which
+through all the ideas planted in other's gardens,

 sprang up and bore juicy fruit greedily eaten,